Is your data toxic or clean? How to prepare for CCPA

 Toxic data will harm your business:

 The CCPA defines disclosure obligations and information governance.
 It will require most companies to overhaul their data systems to improve data discovery and access to information.
 While taking leaps forward for consumer privacy, the CCPA places a weighty burden on data-driven businesses.
-Not only does it require them to justify and disclose each and every purpose of consumer data, but it prohibits the use of data for secondary purposes without giving consumers the opportunity to opt-out.
+Not only does it require them to justify and disclose each and every purpose of consumer data, but it prohibits the use of data for secondary purposes without giving consumers the opportunity to opt-out and request data to be deleted.

 Under the CCPA, each violation will bring (a) civil penalties of $2,500 if unintentional or (b) $7,500 after notice and a 30-day opportunity to rectify the problem has been provided.
 In addition, consumer lawsuits can result in statutory damages of up to $750 per consumer per incident.
 This means that in the CCPA era, a business with 10,000 customers is open to $7,500,000 in lawsuits.
 This genuine possibility could severely harm the bottom line.